StAResComp/rescomp-network-launch/Presentations/Introduction/rescomp-network-intro-content.md

 ???

 If you do **any** software development or write **any** code as part of your contribution to research at this University, then we want to hear from you.
-Even if you just want to do that, we want to hear from you.
+Even if you just want to do that, but don't at the moment, we want to hear from you.
 There will be things that you can learn from the other members of this network and there will probably be things you can teach them.

 ---